LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/AgentAssist/setting-up-bot-recommendations.md

 3. Enable recommendations.
 4. Specify the maximum number of recommendations that Agent Assist will make.
 By default, this is 3.
 5. Configure the confidence threshold.
+6. Customize the messages for join/remove bot, if desired.

 #### Verify the bots have been discovered and enabled
 By default, once you deploy and start a Conversation Builder or third-party bot (i.e., in the system, it is a valid bot that can serve a conversation), it is automatically discovered by Conversation Orchestrator and enabled for use.
 For Conversation Builder bots, this includes all bots you've created (both public and private) and other public bots within your organization.